iamliterallyok/studyslooth/README.md

 ---
 ---

-**Projecttor's** *Study Mode* and *Play Mode* simplify learning for both teachers and students in several ways:
+**Study Slooth's** *Study Mode* and *Play Mode* simplify learning for both teachers and students in several ways:
 ## 1. One-Device Learning / Play Mode
-Teachers no longer have to worry about their students slacking off and navigating to other sites, as Projecttor runs completely on the teacher's device during *Play Mode.*
+Teachers no longer have to worry about their students slacking off and navigating to other sites, as Study Slooth runs solely on the teacher's device during *Play Mode.*

-One-device learning in Projecttor's *Play Mode* also accommodates school systems where devices are limited.
+One-device learning in Study Slooth's *Play Mode* also accommodates school systems where devices are limited.

 ## 2. Physical Engagement / Play and Study Modes
 Both *Study Mode* and *Play Mode* cultivate physical engagement.

 In *Play Mode,* all of the modes are built in such a way that kids can team up without a device directly in front of them.
 This means that they can discuss answers together, problem solve, and subconsciously build soft skills without the fear of digital distractions.

-In *Study Mode,* a substantial portion of the study modes are made for social learners, meaning that Projecttor revolutionizes education by incorporating styles of learning that rely on communication and social interaction.
+In *Study Mode,* a substantial portion of the study modes are made for social learners, meaning that Study Slooth revolutionizes education by incorporating styles of learning that rely on communication and social interaction.

 ## 3. Personalization / Study Mode
 In *Study Mode,* there are approximately thirty-one methods of study that directly appeal to certain learning styles, whether that be auditory, visual, tactile, logical, social, or written learning.
 Study modes like *True or False* appeal to logical and tactile learners, whereas study modes such as *Explain with Whiteboard* appeal to visual, social, and auditory learners.

 The algorithm that drives *Study Mode* is *Magic Memorize,* which takes a unique combination of details about the study material, student's learning style(s), and time contraints and creates a unique pattern and combination of any of the study modes that progressively get harder and reinforce content.

-## 4. Local Storage
+## 4. Transferability
-Teachers and Students alike can download Projecttor sets to their devices and share with each other.
+Teachers and Students alike can download Study Slooth sets to their devices and share with each other.
 Downloadable content ensures ease of information transfer, especially for teachers creating assessments.

 ## 5. Conceptual understanding
 *Play Mode* allows teachers to be the decision-makers, not code.
 This means that teachers can gain a gauge on students' ability to explain a topic and not just a particular narrow definition.